 - Consult a pharmacist or health care provider regarding possible side effects of combining sun exposure with medication(s)

-- Many common over-the-counter and prescription drugs, such as antihistamines, antimalarials, antibiotics, nonsteroidal anti-inflammatories, oral hypoglycemic agents diuretics, certain altitude sickness prophylaxis medications, and oral contraceptives increase the risk of sunburn.
+- Many common over-the-counter and prescription drugs, such as antihistamines, antimalarials, antibiotics, nonsteroidal anti-inflammatories, oral hypoglycemic agents, diuretics, certain altitude sickness preventive medications, and oral contraceptives increase the risk of sunburn.

 - Travelers should check the labels of all medications for information on side effects.

 If sunburn occurs, take the following actions:

 - Relieve the discomfort of mild sunburn by bathing in cool water or applying cool compresses to affected areas or by applying calamine lotion, a moisturizing lotion containing aloe, an after-sun cream, or 1% hydrocortisone cream.